artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 ---
 title: Backwards Compatibility Standard
-description: Learn about the backwards compatibility standard that ensures updated versions of Adobe Experience Platform Launch extensions are compatible with previous versions.
+description: Learn about the backwards compatibility standard that ensures updated versions of Adobe Experience Platform tag extensions are compatible with previous versions.
 exl-id: 796dffe1-a54e-4153-8410-4124cebccaa2
 ---
 # Backwards compatibility standard

-Updates to an Adobe Experience Platform Launch extension must be backward compatible with previous versions of the extension.
+Updates to an Adobe Experience Platform tag extension must be backward compatible with previous versions of the extension.
 This means that:

 * Any modifications to the primary components of the extensions must be compatible with previous versions.
 This includes extension configuration, event types, condition types, action types, data element types, and shared modules.
 * Components that a user has created with the older extension version must be able to pass validation against the schemas provided by the newer version.
-* A Platform Launch user should be able to install an updated version of your extension and have everything they've done continue to function exactly as is until they make deliberate changes.
+* A Data Collection tag user should be able to install an updated version of your extension and have everything they've done continue to function exactly as is until they make deliberate changes.

 ## Allowed changes